Internet search engines

 Simple Search is an extension that highlights the “traditional” or “ten blue link” search results provided by the search engine, laying them over the info boxes and other content.
 Close the window to view the full results page.
 Compatible with Bing and Google search engines.

-7 Discovering my website’s search
+6 Discovering a website’s search

 If you want your cool hand-rolled search to magically appear as a search option, you are looking for OpenSearch.

-Worked example: Add Google Scholar to your browser
+Worked example: Add Google Scholar to your browser.